 Individuals with learner’s permits do not need their own car insurance unless they own a vehicle that is registered in their name.
 This is fairly uncommon, therefore, as a general rule, you won’t need car insurance until you get your driver’s license.

 Abiding by the Law

-Using the state of Vermont as an example, its Department of Motor Vehicles states that new drivers are still required to have a licensed parent, guardian, driving instructor, or other unimpaired individual over the age of 25 in the seat next to you when operating a vehicle with just a learner’s permit.
+Using the state of Vermont as an example, its Department of Motor Vehicles states that new drivers are required to have a licensed parent, guardian, driving instructor, or other unimpaired individual over the age of 25 in the passenger seat when driving with just a learner’s permit.

 Why don’t my teenage drivers need their own insurance?

 It is generally assumed by insurance companies that such minors will be operating the vehicles of their parents or guardians, with those adults present most of the time.
-Therefore, they allow minor drivers to be covered by the parent or guardian policies.
+Therefore, minor drivers are allowed to be covered by the parent or guardian policies.

-Furthermore, it’s highly unusual for teen drivers to own vehicles much before the age of 18 or 19.
+Furthermore, it’s highly unusual for teen drivers to own vehicles before the age of 18 or 19.
 This precipitates the need for them to borrow the cars of their parents when they need to drive.

 He can stay on that policy until he moves out of his parents’ home or reaches an age somewhere in his mid-20’s, depending on the state in which he lives.